Post job

 Dunkirk, NY job

-Requirements • Coordinate and provide crisis intervention services in the community for children and adults including intake, outreach visits, assessment, referral, follow-up, telephone lethality monitoring, and disposition of all persons referred. • Facilitate stabilization of acute mental health crisis utilizing the least intrusive and restrictive alternative available to maintain safety. • Complete follow-up and facilitate linkages to needed community services and supports for both the primary customer and his/her family. • Maintain on-call availability by work issued cell phone during scheduled shifts. • Provide mental health evaluations to assess the need for involuntary transport under Section 9.45 of the New York State Mental Hygiene Law; provide signature for 9.45 documents. • Data reporting and analysis as a function of service quality improvement. • Provide marketing and/or educational presentations to the community, or training to other agency staff, as assigned by the Family Growth & Development Manager. • Maintain confidentiality and comply with the code of ethics. • Maintain consistent professional customer service • Promote the Agency mission. • Job performance incorporates a strength-based, integrated service delivery model while promoting self-sufficiency. • Attend scheduled staff meetings, mandatory trainings, in-services, and other functions as required. • Participate in the larger team of the agency through committee structures, planning, policy development and volunteerism. • Promote positive internal and external relationships. • Other duties as assigned by supervisor Key Working Relationships: A. Internal: Director of Health and Family Services, Intensive Services Coordinator, Crisis Team Members, other COI staff B. External: Emergency service providers such as police departments, hospital emergency department, hotline services, other mental health providers, and human service professionals.
+Requirements · Assist in the provision of crisis intervention services in the community for children and adults including intake, outreach visits, assessment, referral, follow-up, telephone lethality monitoring, and disposition of all persons presenting for Mobile Crisis Services. · Assist in the facilitation of stabilization of acute mental health crisis utilizing the least intrusive and restrictive alternative available to maintain safety. · Complete follow-up and facilitate linkages to needed community services and supports for both the primary customer and his/her family. · Maintain on-call availability by work issued cell phone during scheduled shifts. · Data reporting and analysis as a function of service quality improvement. · Maintain confidentiality and comply with the code of ethics. · Promote the Agency mission. · Maintains consistent professional customer service. · Job performance incorporates a strength-based, integrated service delivery model while promoting self-sufficiency. · Attend scheduled staff meetings, mandatory trainings, in-services, and other functions as required. · Provide marketing and/or educational presentations to the community, or training to other agency staff, as assigned by the Family Growth & Development Manager. · Participate in the larger team of the agency through committee structures, planning, policy development and volunteerism. · Promote positive internal and external relationships. · Other duties as assigned by supervisor.
+Key Working Relationships: A. Internal: Director of Health and Family Services, Intensive Services Coordinator, Crisis Team Members, and other COI staff B. External: Emergency service providers such as police departments, hospital emergency department, hotline services, other mental health providers, and human service professionals.
 Supervisory Scope: This job has no supervisory responsibilities.
 Organizational Responsibilities: • Adhere to all policies, procedures, and protocols. • Gathers appropriate documentation and tracks outcomes. • Maintain customer files inputted into CAPTAIN • Complete required progress reports on time. • Participates in organizational committee structures as appropriate. • Participates in organizational and divisional management systems.
-Knowledge, Skills Required: • Master's Degree in Mental Health Field with NYS Licensure/Certification (includes RN with psychiatric experience and background). • Experience in Mental Health Crisis Intervention preferred. • Knowledge and skills necessary to modify interventions and care according to the customer's age preferred. • Possess a working knowledge of community services and agencies • Excellent oral; written communications skills • Ability to work as part of a team required. • Must be able to demonstrate initiative and resourcefulness; have analytical ability and be able to collect and research information and use sound judgment. • Bilingual (Spanish) preferred.
-Special Requirements: • Must be able to provide consistent even tempered customer service at all times • Must be able to work evenings, nights, weekends and holidays. • Valid Driver's License and reliable transportation • Ability to lift up to 50 pounds with or without reasonable accommodation. • Completes all OMH requirements. • Maintain all necessary certification and professional licensing as dictated by profession. • Works compassionately with a diverse population • Experience navigating community programs
+Knowledge, Skills Required: · Bachelor's Degree in a human services field. · Experience in Crisis Intervention with the Mentally Ill population required. · Possess a working knowledge of community services and agencies · Has knowledge and skills necessary to modify interventions and care according to the customer's age. · Excellent oral; written communications skills · Ability to work as part of a team required. · Must be able to demonstrate initiative and resourcefulness; have analytical ability and be able to collect and research information and use sound judgment. · Bilingual (Spanish) preferred.
+Special Requirements: • Must be able to always provide consistent even tempered customer service • Must be able to work evenings, nights, weekends and holidays. • Valid Driver's License and reliable transportation • Ability to lift up to 50 pounds with or without reasonable accommodation. • Completes all OMH requirements. • Must maintain a working telephone • Works compassionately with a diverse population • Experience navigating community programs

 $48k-58k yearly est. 60d+ ago